takuto0126/TMTGEM/tmtgem/doc/TMTGEM_manual_v1_3.md

 4.5 Sample 5: Mediterranean
-	Modified mesh generator in TMTGEMv1.1 can robustly work in very complicated bathymetry area as Mediterranean, where many islands and peninsulas are cut by calculation boundaries.
+	Modified mesh generator in TMTGEM can robustly work in very complicated bathymetry area as Mediterranean, where many islands and peninsulas are cut by calculation boundaries.

-in TMTGEMv1.1/Mediterranean/flow/
+in TMTGEM/Mediterranean/flow/

 	$./run_comcot.sh

-in TMTGEMv1.1/ Mediterranean /mesh/
+in TMTGEM/ Mediterranean /mesh/

 	$./tetmeshgen.sh

-in TMTGEMv1.1/ Mediterranean /em/
+in TMTGEM/ Mediterranean /em/

 	$./run.sh